Skip to main content

 “Why?”
 She asked calmly as he sat down.

 “Because you sure didn’t tell her what it means, but I know it.
-You want me to lie to the Gods and I can’t do that.”
+You want me to lie to the Gods, and I can’t do that.”
 Ishaan Dev shook his head.

 “Lie to the Gods?”
 Trinayani Devi raised her eyebrows, a little amused.
-“Yuvaraja Ishaan Dev let me remind you, you had no issues when I arranged for a wedding night before the war, so what is the harm in a fire sacrifice?”
+“Yuvaraja Ishaan Dev, let me remind you, you had no issues when I arranged for a wedding night before the war, so what is the harm in a fire sacrifice?”
 She rebuked.
 Ishaan Dev inhaled as he eyed his mother.
 “Are you telling me you dare to think that you will survive as the future king of Neelambargarh by keeping their Princess without the honour of a wife?
 So you expect the princess as your concubine?
 Shaming your family's reputation in the eyes of enemies…”

-“I am saying they don’t have such rituals so it won’t matter.”
+“I am saying they don’t have such rituals, so it won’t matter.”
 Ishaan Dev looked up at his mother, interrupting her.
 “I decided to be cordial only for the sake of it.”

 “Politics, my dear, is harder than it looks.
 It is not only about the war you win or the throne you sit on.”
 Trinayani Devi spoke, making a gurgling sound on the hookah as she puffed it, “It is also about your alliances.
 Who is on your side and who isn’t!
 Right now, for the sake of your future, you need her.”

 ‘I need her?”
-Ishaan Dev’s eyebrows raised slightly amused.
+Ishaan Dev’s eyebrows raised slightly, amused.
 “I destroyed her dynasty and took her as a slave.
 What need does she have for my life?”

 “I saw the rebellion, Ishaan, you didn’t.
 I saw how she controlled her people.
 When you sit on the throne of that place, you will need her by your side, with her genuine support, to tame her people.”
 Trinayani Devi shook her head.
 “Remember that.
 She may look timid, but she is not as powerless as you assume her to be.”
 Ishaan Dev sat in silence.

-“But the fire sacrifice… you will expect me to…” Ishaan Dev looked up as Trinayani Devi smiled.
+“But the fire sacrifice… You will expect me to…” Ishaan Dev looked up as Trinayani Devi smiled.

 “All in due course of time.”
-Ishaan Dev shook his head as she added “It is an order from the Maharani of Suryapali, Yuvaraj.
+Ishaan Dev shook his head as she added, “It is an order from the Maharani of Suryapali, Yuvaraj.
 Not a request.”
 Sometimes, when his mother reminded him subtly of his position, Ishaan Dev felt irked, yet he could do little to speak up about his frustration.
 At that moment, he was glad that he would soon be the ruler of Neelambargarh.
 And then, he could do whatever he wished to.
 Just not that day.

 Mandakini took charge of arranging the Fire sacrifice and the wedding chambers for the bride and groom.
-She took care of the smallest of details from flowers to food and looked over the arrangements herself.
-While the flower petals were being laid in the bed chamber Mandakini heard the maids whisper among themselves how the last time the war interrupted the occasion and they had found the room ransacked.
+She took care of the smallest of details, from flowers to food and looked over the arrangements herself.
+While the flower petals were being laid in the bed chamber, Mandakini heard the maids whisper among themselves how the last time the war had interrupted the occasion, and they had found the room ransacked.
 The palace rumours ran that the captive enemy was fiery.
 Otherwise, who would be a fool to refuse a man such pleasure on his wedding night?
 Mandakini would have shunned such rumour-mongering maids on any other day.
 But she was too preoccupied with the thought of how right they were.
 She had to think of something that would make the enemy willingly surrender to her nephew.
 She wouldn’t let the future king of her dynasty be insulted twice over by a teenager from Neelambargarh.

 Priyambada was surprised by the amount of jewellery she was made to wear for the Fire sacrifice.
-She kept asking what it was about but nobody answered her correctly until Urvi came in to find her decked up in red, green and gold and whispered something into her ears.
+She kept asking what it was about, but nobody answered her correctly until Urvi came in to find her decked up in red, green and gold and whispered something into her ears.
 Priyambada’s mind raced at the news.
 She couldn’t back out of it now.
 She had given the queen her word.
 Right now, Maharani Trinayani Devi was the only person who respected her as a human being.
 She couldn’t insult her.
 But Ishaan Dev?
 What if he got the wrong message?

 “I need to go talk to him.”
 Priyambada stood up abruptly after Urvi finished making the tinklers on her veil make music.
 The maids stared at her and exchanged amused smiles.